oceanprotocol/docs/content/concepts/projects-using-ocean.md

 ---
 title: Projects using Ocean Protocol
-description: These are live projects that leverage core functionality of Ocean, use Ocean Market, or use OCEAN token with staking and the like.
+description: These are live projects that leverage core functionality of Ocean, use Ocean Market, or use OCEAN with staking and the like.
 ---

 > You can add to this list by submitting a Pull Request via the _Edit_ link at the bottom of this document, following our [outlined contribution workflow](https://github.com/oceanprotocol/docs/blob/main/docs/content.md#editing-docs).